damymetzke/NodeBuildUtilities/.github/ISSUE_TEMPLATE/DOCUMENTATION_REQUEST.md

 <!--
     Please request documentation in one of the following situations:
     - The documentation for a section is lacking in its entirety.
-    - There existing documentation is outdated, misleading or vague.
+    - The existing documentation is outdated, misleading or vague.
     - You personally, or somebody else, had trouble doing something that could be helped by proper documentation.

     Please do not request documentation in the following situations:
     - The section is too small;
-        as a rule of thumb take at most 10 functions, or its equivelance.
+        as a rule of thumb take at most 10 functions, or its equivalent.
     - Spelling mistakes.
     - The section is still in early development, and can change.